HiroyukiTamura/SlackBot/readme.md

 ![emoji](https://www.webfx.com/tools/emoji-cheat-sheet/graphics/emojis/laughing.png)

-this bot manages user token itself and any user can register/unregister bot within bot's framework.
+this bot manages user token itself and any user can register/unregister for the bot with its interactive messaging on slack.

 type pattern; `/stamp :emoji:`

 # Framework
-nodejs, firebase(Cloud Functions, Firestore)
+nodejs, [firebase](https://firebase.google.com/?hl=ja)(Cloud Functions, Firestore)

 # Firestore node tree
-firestore is used to save user token for manage permission and switch on-off of the bot.
+firestore is used to save user token for managing permission and switching on-off of the bot.
 ```
 - emoji_user_token
      |- {userId}